Art of ancient Central Asia

 What is the course about?

-In this study day, we will examine the establishment and the development of Islamic art in Central Asia.
+In this weekend course, we will examine the establishment and the development of Islamic art in Central Asia.
 We will also consider the important role played by the Silk Road not only in the commercial activities but also in the movement of ideas.

 What will we cover?

-In the first part of the study day, we will cover the pre-Islamic times with the great Sasanian Empire (224-651) and the Turk-Asiatic legacy.
+On Saturday, we will cover the pre-Islamic times with the great Sasanian Empire (224-651) and the Turk-Asiatic legacy.
 We will continue with an in-depth analysis of the artistic world of the Abbasids (750-1258) and the Great Seljuks of Iran (1040-1157).
-In the second part of the study day, we will explore the art and architecture of the Mongol dynasties.
+On Sunday, we will explore the art and architecture of the Mongol dynasties.
 We will start from the influential role played by Genghis Khan (1162-1227) and his immediate successors to the advent of Ilkhanids (1256-1353) and Timurids (1370-1507), whose conversion to Islam provided a new impulse to the artistic scene of Iran and Central Asia.

 What will I achieve?